influxdata/docs-v2/content/influxdb/v2.1/security/tokens/update-tokens.md

 Use the [`influx auth active` command](/influxdb/v2.1/reference/cli/influx/auth/active) to activate a token.

-_This command requires an auth ID, which is available in the output of `influx auth find`._
+_This command requires an authorization ID, which is available in the output of `influx auth find`._

 ```sh
 # Syntax